dixond01/startup/startup/notes.md

 - `i` after means case does not matter
 - `n` skips newlines?

-## DNS
+## DNS Records

+- A - Map domain names to IP addresses
 - SOA - start of authority
-  - link to another person
+  - records about the domain name owner
 - CNAME
   - aliases for DNS
-LOOK AT INSTRUCTION